oLadeira/oLadeira/README.md

 ### Hi there 👋

 My name is Lucas Ladeira
-I'm a Software Developer Student
+<br/>I'm a Software Developer Student
-I'm currently working at TCS Brasil.
+<br/>I'm currently working at TCS Brasil.

 <!--
 **oLadeira/oLadeira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.